42atom/minelog/index.md

    3110 plots of size: 307.806 TiB
 Plot count for all harvesters: 180061
 Total size of plots: 17.403 PiB
-Estimated network space: 22.474 EiB
+Estimated network space: 22.797 EiB
-Expected time to win: 7 hours and 11 minutes
+Expected time to win: 7 hours
 Note: log into your key using 'chia wallet show' to see rewards for each key